kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 | 5           | low rising  | áh   | X                         | X                     |
 | 6           | low level   | ah   | ạ                         | X                     |

 \* Hanoi pronunciations.
-Note that Vietnamese tones are often perceived through vowel phonotation and tone contour, rather than pitch and tone countour as in Cantonese.
-For these comparisons, we rely exclusively on pitch and tone contour.
+Note that Vietnamese tones' production and perception affects on factors other than pitch contour, such as breathiness and glottalization.
+For these comparisons, we rely exclusively on pitch contour only.
 Thus, these comparisons might not accurately represent how speakers of either language might perceive tones from the other language.

 ## Appendix 2: Rationale for Choice of Tone Marks
 The tone marks I chose were based off of four principles: